khanrafi/Detection_classification_Pneumonia_using_CNN/README.md

-# Detection and classification of Pneumonia using CNN architectures which are DenseNet and Inception.
+# Detection and classification of Pneumonia using CNN architectures
+Pneumonia from X-ray Images is detected and classified using DenseNet and Inception.
+Pytorch and Flask is used for this